eliona-smart-building-assistant/app-template/README.md

 # App Template

-This template is a part of the Eliona APp SDK.
+This template is a part of the Eliona App SDK.
 It can be used to create an app stub for an Eliona environment.

 ## Configuration